Axway/open-banking-docs/content/en/docs/Overview/_index.md

 The Awxay Open Banking solution provides the means to deliver standards-based open banking APIs while providing an extensible platform that allows an organization's open banking goals to be realized.

 This section provides a general overview of the architecture.
-The goal is to provide customers with a complete understanding of what the solution provides, how the compnoents are integrated, and how the solution is deployed.
+The goal is to provide customers with a complete understanding of what the solution provides, how the components are integrated, and how the solution is deployed.
 The document includes:

-* A [solution overview](/docs/overview/solution) that describes the features of the solution.
+* A [solution overview](/docs/overview/solution) that describes the solution features.
 * An [integration architecture](/docs/overview/integration) that shows a number of different flows.
 * A [technical view](/docs/overview/technical) of the Kubernetes architecture and component deployment.

-This document does not describe:
+This section does not describe:

 * The infrastructure requirements.
-Please refer to the [Solution deployment](/docs/deployment/prerequisites).
+Refer to the [Solution deployment](/docs/deployment/prerequisites).
 * The implementation on a specific cloud provider's infrastructure.
-Please refer to the [Cloud deployment recommendations](/docs/deployment/prerequisites#cloud-deployment-recommendations).
+Refer to the [Cloud deployment recommendations](/docs/deployment/prerequisites#cloud-deployment-recommendations).
 * Specific deployment instructions.
-Please refer to the [Installation guide](/docs/deployment/installation).
+Refer to the [Installation guide](/docs/deployment/installation).
 * Detailed information on the Axway API Management products that are used in the solution.
-Please refer to the [Axway Documentation Portal](https://docs.axway.com/category/apim).
+Refer to the [Axway Documentation Portal](https://docs.axway.com/category/apim).
 * Detailed information on the Cloudentity Authorization Control Plane and Open Banking Toolkit.
-Please refer to the [ACP Documentation](https://docs.authorization.cloudentity.com/).
+Refer to the [ACP Documentation](https://docs.authorization.cloudentity.com/).